cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/infrastructure/standalone/README.md

    ```sh
    cp terraform.tfvars.example terraform.tfvars
    ```
 1. Edit `terraform.tfvars` to match your environment.
+If you would like Terraform to create your VLANs leave `existing_public_vlan` and `existing_private_vlan` as empty strings.
+To use existing VLANs provide the corresponding VLAN names for those variables.

    | Name | Description | Required |
    | ---- | ----------- | ---|